jisooleeworks/blog-site/_posts/2022-07-15-hacker-statistics-simulation-of-data-acquisition.md

 (null_vals > obs_diff).mean()
 ```

-This is a histogram of the simulated CTR rate differences (p value is 0.0039):
+This is the histogram of the simulated CTR rate differences (p value is 0.0039):

 ![Histogram of simulated differences -- ab test with bootstrap]({{ site.baseurl }}/assets/img/2022-07-15-hacker-statistics-simulation-of-data-acquisition/ab_test_bootstrap_histogram.png)